BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Understanding on (multi-)Sentences

 \subsubsection{Settings and Baselines}

-Prior studies have demonstrated that incorporating hand-crafted discourse features significantly improves relation classification performance \citep{gessler-etal-2021-discodisco, metheniti2024feature}.
-Motivated by these findings, we integrate a selected set of features to enrich the input prompt, including language, framework, corpus name, argument direction (Arg1$\rightarrow$Arg2 or inverse), and context in which the arguments appear.
-Our prompting setup closely follows DeDisCo \citep{ju2025dedisco} (see Appendix~\ref{append-prompt-dr}), the top-performing system in the DISRPT25 relation classification track.
+We enrich the input prompt with additional features, including language, framework, corpus name, argument direction (Arg1$\rightarrow$Arg2 or inverse), and context in which the arguments appear, motivated by prior studies \citep{gessler-etal-2021-discodisco, metheniti2024feature}.
+Our prompting setup closely follows DeDisCo \citep{ju2025dedisco} (see \cref{append-prompt-dr}), the top-performing system in the DISRPT25 competition.
 Despite the multilingual data, we use English for all prompt instructions.
-Baseline results are drawn from the official DISRPT website\footnote{\url{https://sites.google.com/view/disrpt2025/results}}, where all systems were fine-tuned on the training data with a model size cap of 4B parameters.
+All baseline systems are supervised and trained with a model size cap of 4B parameters.